mudapa/mudapa/README.md

 # 💫 About Me:
-🙋‍♂️ I am a UI/UX designer, graphic designer, and Flutter developer who is very interested in new things related to technology.
+🙋‍♂️ I am a Flutter developer, interested in new things related to technology.
 I have experience in designing and building mobile and web applications using Flutter and other frameworks.
-I also have the ability to design intuitive and attractive user interfaces and have a good understanding of graphic design principles.
+I also have the ability to design intuitive and engaging user interfaces and have a good understanding of graphic design principles.
 I am always interested in learning about new technologies and how to apply them in my work as a developer and designer.

 ## 🌐 Socials: